Gove Saulsbury: Professional and political career

-Saulsbury was elected to the Delaware State Senate and served in the 1863/64 and 1865/66 sessions.
-He was the Speaker in the 1865/66 session and succeeded to the office of Governor of Delaware on the death of Governor William Cannon on March 1, 1865.
-Defeating James Riddle of New Castle County, he was elected to a full term in his own right in 1866, and continued in office until January 17, 1871.
+Saulsbury was elected to the Delaware State Senate in 1862 and served in the 1863-64 and 1865-66 sessions.
+A conservative Democrat opposed to any measures that would end slavery, Saulsbury established a reputation for himself as a determined opponent of Republican Governor William Cannon.
+He was the Speaker of the state senate in the 1865-66 session, and became Governor of Delaware when Governor Cannon died in office on March 1, 1865.

+Governor Saulsbury was a white supremacist who opposed efforts to end slavery and extend civil rights to African Americans, stating in June 1865: "Ours is a government of white men, for the benefit of white men, and while we should ever act generously and kindly toward this, and all inferior and dependent races, duty to ourselves and our posterity, as well as proper regard for them, forbids that we should admit them to a participation of equal political rights."
+Strongly opposed to the Thirteenth Amendment which ended slavery, the Fourteenth Amendment which granted citizenship to former slaves, and the Fifteenth Amendment that extended voting rights to African-Americans, Saulsbury and the Democrats in the Delaware General Assembly took every possible step to frustrate their implementation and deny the new rights given to African-Americans.
+Delaware would not pass these amendments until many years later in 1901, long after they had come into effect nationwide.

+Defeating his Republican opponent James Riddle in the 1866 Delaware gubernatorial election, Saulsbury was elected to a full term in his own right and continued in office until January 17, 1871.
 He was a delegate to the Democratic National Convention in 1876.

-With Saulsbury as governor, the Democratic Party took full control in Delaware.
-Strongly opposed to the Thirteenth, Fourteenth, and Fifteenth Amendments to the U.S. Constitution, Saulsbury and the Democrats took every possible step to frustrate their implementation and deny the new rights given to African-Americans.
-This included the recommendation that African-Americans convicted of certain crimes be sold back into slavery.
-This fear-mongering was so successful that no Republicans were elected to the Delaware General Assembly in 1868, and hardly any were elected for many years thereafter.

-When Saulsbury's term was over, he wanted to assume the U.S. Senate seat held by his brother, Willard Saulsbury.
+When Saulsbury's term as governor was over, he wanted to assume the U.S. Senate seat held by his brother, Willard Saulsbury.
 Willard had compromised himself with a well-known drinking problem, and many wanted him replaced.
 Unfortunately for Gove Saulsbury, the third brother, Eli Saulsbury also wanted the seat.
 After much balloting in the General Assembly, it became apparent to Willard that he could not win, so he switched his votes to Eli, who consequently won.
 Gove Saulsbury returned to his medical practice full-time.